torressa/cspy/paper/paper.md

 ---
-title: 'cspy: A Python package for Resource Constrained Shortest Path Algorithms'
+title: 'cspy: A Python package with a collection of algorithms for the (Resource) Constrained Shortest Path problem'
 tags:
   - Python
   - Resource Constrained Shortest path